 In the Season 1 finale, Rue suggests to Jules that they leave town and run away together.
 Although Jules goes to the train station, Rue can't bring herself to follow through on her own impulsive idea.
-In the mystifying final sequence, Rue takes drugs and experiences a vivid hallucination of a musical performance.
+In the mystifying final sequence, Rue relapses and experiences a vivid hallucination of a musical performance.

 One of the first things Jules does when arriving in town is hook up with an older gentleman before attending a party where she's harassed by Nate, a local jock and bully.
 She puts a swift end to Nate's harassment by slashing her own arm with a knife, intimidating everyone except for Rue.
 Soon afterward, Jules strikes up an online flirtation with a boy named Tyler and agrees to meet him at the impending carnival.
 While there, Jules realizes that the man she hooked up with is Cal, Nate's father.
 Additionally, it turns out that "Tyler" is none other than Nate himself, who is now using the nude pictures that Jules sent him to bribe her into being quiet about his father.

 Later in the season, Jules goes to visit a friend from her hometown, where she meets the flirtatious Anna.
 While having sex with her, Jules hallucinates about both Nate and Rue.
 When she returns home, Jules admits to Rue that she thinks she's in love with both her and Anna.
 When Rue asks Jules to run away with her, Jules agrees… but when Rue doesn't show up at the station, Jules boards the train and leaves town anyway.